juspay/hyperswitch-client-core/docs/README-ios.md

 ## 5. Open Project in Xcode

-1. Open `HyperswitchClientCore.xcworkspace` in Xcode
+1. Open `hyperswitch.xcworkspace` in Xcode
 2. Select the target device or simulator
 3. Wait for dependencies to load